INSIGHT

 Moving forward with confidence

-The GENIUS Act represents a pivotal moment for stablecoin regulation in the United States.
-While challenges remain and the legislative process continues, this framework provides a foundation for businesses to build upon as they integrate digital payment solutions.
+The GENIUS Act’s Senate passage represents a pivotal moment for stablecoin regulation in the United States.
+With bipartisan support and a clear path toward becoming law, this framework provides the foundation businesses have been waiting for to confidently integrate digital payment solutions.

 Your organization doesn’t have to navigate this evolving landscape alone.
-Having knowledgeable advisors who understand both traditional financial regulations and emerging digital asset requirements can help you make informed decisions and position your business for success.
+Having knowledgeable advisors who understand both traditional financial regulations and the emerging digital asset requirements can help you make informed decisions and position your business for success in this new regulatory environment.

-Ready to discuss how stablecoin regulations might impact your business?
+Ready to discuss how the new stablecoin regulations will impact your business?
 Our blockchain and digital assets team stays current with regulatory developments and can help you understand the implications for your specific situation.
-Contact BPM today to explore how we can support your digital asset strategy and compliance planning.
+Contact BPM today to explore how we can support your digital asset strategy and compliance planning as we move toward final implementation.

 Michelle Choy